mintgarden-io/passkey-wallet-demo/README.md

 This is a demo application to showcase how passkeys can be used as a Chia wallet.

+WARNING: THIS PROJECT HAS NOT BEEN REVIEWED YET.
+USE AT YOUR OWN RISK

 ## Setup

 Make sure to install the dependencies: